 If you are over 50, or a health or care professional, or are seeking expert advice for a family member – check the Golden Guide – there’s more in it than you think!

-We love our printed handbooks—they’re chunky, colourful, convenient and so useful.
+We love our printed handbooks— a bright and breezy read – they are convenient and so useful.
 We like to spread the word online too – and not just with our searchable digital editions.
 We post updates and feature articles on relevant topics, sometimes sent to us by readers or fellow professionals.
 They are always helpful and serve to round out and enrich our information.

 There is also an occasional email newsletter.
 This carries news snippets, links to publications, and will tell you where to find Golden Guide copies, so do sign up to see what’s new and what’s coming next.